 What if I told you that those of you that say it cost to much were going about your gardening project the wrong way?

 If you decide to buy everything you need to fill up your garden beds, Yes it would cost a lot of money.

-If you want to save a lot of money you will have to plan for it in advance during the previous year and do it yourself .
+If you want to save a lot of money you will have to plan for it in advance during the previous year and make the garden soil yourself .

-Make Compost For Great Raised Garden Beds Soil
+Make Compost For Great Raised Garden Bed Soil

 The first thing you will need to create for great raised garden bed soil is your own compost.
 Compost is the key ingredient in making